iharp2/iharp-main-query/README.md

 bash init_venv.sh
 ```

-To see the query examples, open jupyter notebook `src/example.ipynb` and run all cells.
+To run the query examples, open jupyter notebook `src/example.ipynb` and run all cells.

 To run tests, run `pytest` in terminal.
 ```bash